naganandy/graph-based-deep-learning-literature/conference-publications/folders/publications_kdd20/rbs_kdd20/README.md

 ```
 @inproceedings{rbs_kdd20,
- author = {Hanzhi Wang and Zhewei Wei and Junhao Gan and Sibo Wang and Zengfeng Huang},
+author = {Wang, Hanzhi and Wei, Zhewei and Gan, Junhao and Wang, Sibo and Huang, Zengfeng},
 title = {Personalized PageRank to a Target Node, Revisited},
  booktitle = {Proceedings of the 26th ACM SIGKDD International Conference on Knowledge Discovery \&\#38; Data Mining (KDD)},
+pages = {657--667},
  year = {2020}
 }
 ```